 As a result, every 50 cents you earn over your income threshold will be used to repay the debts in your bankrupt estate.

-For instance, if you earn $110,000 every year before tax, you’ll likely be paying close to $30,500 every year in tax.
-Your assessable income would therefore be roughly $79,500.
-Assuming you have no other income and no dependents live with you at home, your trustee would determine your bankruptcy payments as follows:.
+For instance, if you earn $110,000 annually before tax, you’ll probably be paying roughly $30,500 each year in tax.
+Your assessable income would therefore be approximately $79,500.
+Assuming you have no other income and no dependents live with you at home, your trustee would determine your bankruptcy payments as follows:

 Child support contributions.

-After delivering your trustee with a copy of your child support assessment from the DHS, your trustee would calculate your bankruptcy payments as follows:
+After providing your trustee with a copy of your child support assessment from the DHS, your trustee would determine your bankruptcy payments as follows:.

 ($64,500 – $55,837.60) ÷ 2 = $4,331.20 (or about $361 per month).

-Whilst blending family law and bankruptcy can be slightly complex, there’s always someone to assist you at Fresh Start Solutions Adelaide.
-If you have any more questions relating to bankruptcy and child support payments, or you just need some friendly advice, contact our team on 1300 818 575, or alternatively visit our website for additional information: http://freshstartsolutions.com.au/bankruptcy-adelaide
+Although blending family law and bankruptcy can be slightly complex, there’s always somebody to help you at Fresh Start Solutions Darwin.
+If you have any additional queries relating to bankruptcy and child support payments, or you just need some friendly advice, reach out to our team on 1300 818 575, or alternatively visit our website for more information: https://freshstartsolutions.com.au/bankruptcy-darwin